 Table of Contents

-My name is Adrian, and I write about tech topics on SoftwareHow and other sites.
-I started using email at university in the 80s, and it really became a key part of my personal and business life in the mid to late 90s when internet access became more common.
+My name is Adrian, and I started using email at university in the 80s, and it really became a key part of my personal and business life in the mid to late 90s when internet access became more common.

 Before moving to the Mac, I used quite a number of Windows and Linux email clients, including Netscape Mail (which later turned into Mozilla Thunderbird), Outlook, Evolution and Opera Mail.
 When Gmail was launched I immediately became a fan and appreciated the huge amount of space they gave me, as well as the smart features of their web app.